nzesalem/lastus/README.md

 $user->status == 'suspended' // true
 ```

 Getting all the defined statuses for a given model is also as easy.
-The example below gets all the defined statuses for the `User` model and displays them in an input select:
+The example below gets all the defined statuses for the `User` model and displays them in an select input:

 ```php
 <select id="status" class="form-control" name="status" required>